How an Irish town became home for an animation powerhouse | Taiwan News | 2021/04/10

 “We’ve never had that kind of attention before.
 I’d just love to have been there to take a picture of Tomm in front of one of those big billboards,” says Twomey.
 “I don’t think things will be the same for us after ‘Wolfwalkers.’”

-It’s a dramatic change from 11 years ago, when Moore remembers going into a cinema in Galway and seeing posters of “Inside Out” papered across the walls, with one of “Song of the Sea” tucked away.
-But, still, Pixar — which takes after Silicon Valley the way Cartoon Saloon does Kilkenny — is again the Oscar favorite this year with “Soul.”
+It’s a dramatic change from six years ago, when Moore remembers going into a cinema in Galway and seeing posters of “Inside Out” papered across the walls, with one of “Song of the Sea” tucked away.
+But, still, Pixar — which takes after Silicon Valley the way Cartoon Saloon does Kilkenny — remains the Oscar favorite this year with “Soul.”

 “Always Pixar’s way out in front, and they have a beautiful film.
 Damn them,” Moore laughs.
 “If only they could have released a lackluster film for a change.”